junxit/us-congress-bills-116/metadata.md

 - 2019-11-18 — Mr. Green, Al (TX) moved to suspend the rules and pass the bill, as amended.
 - 2019-11-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8926)
 - 2019-11-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8926)
+- 2019-11-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.